 To measure a justice's ideological proximity to the state policy at issue, I began by coding each case on its policy dimension.
 To do this, I relied on Spaeth's (2006) ideological direction variable for cases Spaeth did not categorize as involving federalism issues.
-I then determined the ideological direction of the state or local policy at issue.
+I then determined the ideological direction of the state or local policy in contention.
 For example, if the lower court made a conservative ruling, in favor of the state policy at issue, I assume the state's policy is conservative in direction.
-Conversely, if the lower court rendered a liberal ruling, in favor of the state policy at issue, I assume the state's policy direction is liberal in direction.
+Conversely, if the lower court rendered a liberal ruling, in favor of the state policy under review, I assume the state's policy is liberal in direction.
 For cases Spaeth categorized as solely involving federalism issues, I applied his coding scheme to these cases to determine the ideological direction of the state policy at issue.
 Thus, for example, I code the state policy in Howlett v.
 Rose (1990) as conservative because the state action in question involved an allegedly illegal search of a high school student's car.
 Similarly, I code the state policy in Lorillard Tobacco v.
 Reilly (2001) as conservative since the state policy in question sought to restrict the free speech rights of Lorillard Tobacco.

-I then adapted the method developed by Johnson, Wahlbeck, and Spriggs (2006) to determine each justice's Ideological Proximity to the state or local policy at issue.
-To do this, I first created a variable that measured each justice's ideological proximity to the state or local policy based on the unadjusted Martin and Quinn scores (which range from -4.332 to 3.452) by assigning liberal state policies the negative value of each justice's Martin and Quinn score and conservative policies
+I then adapted the method developed by Johnson, Wahlbeck, and Spriggs (2006) to determine each justice's Ideological Proximity to the state or local policy under review.
+To do this, I first created a variable that measured each justice's ideological proximity to the state or local policy based on the unadjusted Martin and Quinn scores (which range from -4.332 to 3.452) by assigning liberal state policies the negative value of each justice's Martin and Quinn score and conservative policies each justice's Martin and Quinn score.
+I then added 4.332 to this variable to facilitate interpretation.
+As such, higher scores on this variable reflect increased ideological proximity to the state policy at issue.
+Accordingly, the expected sign of this variable is positive, indicating that a justice is more likely to support state or local policies that are ideologically in-line with his or her preferences.